-There is therefore in these judging times good ground of St. James' caveat, that there should not "be too many masters," James iii.
-I; that we should not smite one another by hasty censures, especially in things of an indifferent nature; some things are as the mind of him is that doth them, or doth them not; for both may be unto the Lord.
+There is therefore in these judging times good ground of St James's caveat, that there should not 'be too many masters,' James iii.
+1; that we should not smite one another by hasty censures, especially in things of an indifferent nature; some things are as the mind of him is that doth them, or doth them not; for both may be unto the Lord.